 Most notably, marriage presented a once-in-a-lifetime chance to get deficit legally, at government prices, and without standing in lines.
-The personalized certificate issued by the Wedding Palace gave engaged couples the right to shop at Kashtan (Chestnut,) a wedding store chuckful of imported clothes and shoes.
+The personalized certificate issued by the Wedding Palace gave engaged couples the right to shop at Kashtan (Chestnut,) a wedding store chockful of mostly imported clothes and shoes.
 It also carried some books by Stalin-condemned authors whose names were cleared de jure though not de facto.

-The place was clean and brightly-lit, the staff polite, the goods neatly displayed—no wonder people joked that the atmosphere tempted a customer to jump over the counter and ask for political asylum, a term that enriched our vocabulary after Rudolf Nureyev’s and other celebrated escapes.
+Like all newlyweds-to-be we were, understandably, a little jittery for our visit to Kashtan because we were not accustomed to such places.
+It was clean and brightly-lit, the staff polite, the goods neatly displayed—no wonder people joked that the atmosphere tempted a customer to jump over the counter and ask for political asylum, a term that enriched our vocabulary after Rudolf Nureyev’s and other celebrated escapes.

 (Prior to the Bolshevik Revolution, a church or synagogue registered marriage, birth and death.
 A month after the revolution, the decree “On civil unions, children, and keeping track of vital statistics” created the Department of Recording Events of Vital Statistics.
 Its offices looked dreary, the clerks filled out the registers wearing the expressions their colleagues had entering a payment for electricity.)